glngn/sbt-alldocs/README.md

 # sbt-alldocs

 Put all the documentation for a project in one place.
-Defaults to a `docs` folder under project root.
+Defaults to an `alldocs` folder under project root.
 Suitable for distribution of an alldocs for an alljar (aka uberjar).
 This will include all compiler version targets as well.
 Resulting in a large, but complete, set of documentation.

-EG: screenshot of a generated `docs/index.html` for a project:
+EG: screenshot of the generated `alldocs/index.html` for [docs.glngn.com](http://docs.glngn.com/latest/api/).

 ![index screenshot](https://github.com/glngn/sbt-alldocs/raw/master/screenshot.png "Screenshot of an example index")